hapax/hapax.github.io/assets/spotit.md

 Since the $d$ points are pairwise separated by the same distance, they form a $(d-1)$-[simplex](https://en.wikipedia.org/wiki/Simplex), on both a hypersphere and a hypercube.
-It's something of a polytopal turducken!
+It's a polytopal turducken!
-We give a simple example for $n = 2$:
+We give a simplexample for $n = 2$:

 <figure>
     <div style="text-align:center"><img src